fosterful/scheduler/README.md

 ## Contributing to the Effort

 First, we would like to thank you for having an interest in helping with this project!
-There are several ways you can contribute, and they don't all require a deep understanding of programming.
+There are several ways you can contribute:

+- Fix a bug
+- Close open issues or contribute by reproducing issues
+- Refactor code

 ### Ways to Contribute to the Project

-fork repo
-make branch
-changes and pr
+Fork this repo, clone your forked repo, and then [setup your environment](#development-environment-setup).
+Then make a branch, with a descriptive name, for the specific issue that you want to tackle.

+- Make changes to fix the relevant issue, making your commit messages conform to our [commit message guidelines](#commit-message-guidelines) listed below.

+- Please write tests and make sure that you have full coverage for all lines for your code.

+  - After running rspec, the coverage will be updated and can be viewed.

+  - To check the coverage of your tests, open coverage/index.html in a browser.
+You may need to drag the file from your editor to a new browser tab.

+- After you have made changes and have passing specs with full coverage, please submit a pull request to merge your created branch with master.

 #### Commit message guidelines

-Please make the first line short and descriptive.
+1. Please make the first line short and descriptive.

---more description afterward if necessary
+2. More description afterward if necessary
    test coverage when making pr's

 ### Reporting Issues

+If you encounter a bug or odd behavior that looks unintentional, please create an issue ticket and clearly describe the problem, reproducing it exactly if possible.

 ### Contacting the maintainers